SebastianApelgren/retendo-copilot/README.md

 );
 Copilot copilot = new Copilot(awsHelper);
 ```
-You then call "GetChatResponseAsync" in the copilot class to generate a chat response based on the user query and chat history. "chatMessages" is the chat history, it will be returned to the user and doesn't need any modifying at all (it will be empty when doing the first request).
+You then call "GetChatResponseAsync" in the Copilot class to generate a chat response based on the user query and chat history. "chatMessages" is the chat history, it will be returned to the user and doesn't need any modifying at all (it will be empty when doing the first request).

 ```csharp
 public async Task<ChatResponse> GetChatResponseAsync(string query, List<ChatMessage> chatMessages, int numberOfResultsManuals = 3, int numberOfResultsTickets = 5)
 ```

+If the chatbot doesn't think it can answer the query because it is too personal or inappropriate it will return the class variable "cantHelpMessage" in the Copilot class.
+It is in swedish right now but can be changed to a code to then be implemented in the frontend if the user want's it.

 ## RetendoDataHandler